2021–2022 Dutch cabinet formation: Start of coalition agreement between VVD and D66

+When the impasse was not broken after this weekend, Hamer suggested that Kaag and Rutte write the basis of a coalition agreement together, which other parties could then join at a later stage.
+On 22 June she presented her final report with that recommendation.
 During the debate on Hamer's report on 23 June, the House agreed to her proposal.
 In the following weeks, representatives of VVD and D66, led by Hamer, negotiated in silence.
 VVD MPs Sophie Hermans and Mark Harbers negotiated with their D66 colleagues Rob Jetten and Steven van Weyenberg.